Frequently Asked Questions About Growth, Thyroid, and Hormone Care

 When should I worry that my child is not growing normally?

 A growth concern is worth evaluating when a child is growing much more slowly than before, dropping percentiles on the growth chart, or growing at a rate that does not match family height patterns.
-A growth evaluation focuses on the growth trend over time, overall health, nutrition, and hormone-related causes.

 What is a growth evaluation?